o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 safely use the function.
 Further, timeouts were message count based and not time unit based.
-Multi-threaded call support adds the ability for a user application with multiple threads to invoke a blocking call function with the guarentee that the correct response message is delivered to the thread.
+Multi-threaded call support adds the ability for a user application with multiple threads to invoke a blocking call function with the guarantee that the correct response message is delivered to the thread.
 The additional support is implemented with the *rmr_mt_call()* and *rmr_mt_rcv()* function calls.